pywind/codeart-extension/CONTRIBUTING.md

-# Contributing to Flexpilot
+# Contributing to CodeArt

-Thank you for your interest in contributing to Flexpilot!
+Thank you for your interest in contributing to CodeArt!
 We welcome contributions from the community and are grateful for any time you're willing to contribute.

 ## Current Licensing

-Flexpilot is currently licensed under the GNU General Public License v3.0 (GPLv3).
+CodeArt is currently licensed under the GNU General Public License v3.0 (GPLv3).
 While contributing under this license, please ensure you understand its terms.
 However, please note that by signing our CLA, you grant us the flexibility to potentially change the license in the future.

 ## Getting Started

 1. **Found a bug?**

-   - Check our [issue tracker](https://github.com/flexpilot-ai/flexpilot/issues) to see if it's already reported
+   - Check our [issue tracker](https://github.com/pywind/codeart-extension/issues) to see if it's already reported
    - If not, create a new issue with detailed information about how to reproduce it

 2. **Want to contribute?**

-   - Visit our [project board](https://github.com/orgs/flexpilot-ai/projects/3) to find tasks and features we need help with
+   - Visit our [project board](https://github.com/pywind/codeart-extension/projects) to find tasks and features we need help with
    - Feel free to pick up any open issues or suggest new features

 ## Contributor License Agreement

-By contributing to Flexpilot, you agree to the following terms of our Contributor License Agreement:
+By contributing to CodeArt, you agree to the following terms of our Contributor License Agreement:

 ### Terms of Agreement